U4RAD9/MergingSoftware/README.md

 18 Oct 24:
 1. I faced an issue where the key was not matching in the individual patient report merging logic,so i've matched it by converting in lowercase.

+12 Nov 24:
+1. Operations team needed a new requirement, for adding the vaccination report too, so added that code in the original code.

 -- Himanshu Jangid.